The Village (2004) Director: M. Night Shyamalan

 When Ivy reaches the edge of the forest, it comes to light that the village actually sits in the middle of a vast forest preserve purchased with the Edwards family fortune.
 The family also secured a no-fly zone over the preserve (thus answering a pressing question with the plot twist).
 Ivy meets a park ranger and hands him a handwritten list of requested medicine.
 He discreetly picks it up from the ranger station while communicating with his boss (played by M. Night Shyamalan).
 Ivy returns to the village with the necessary medication for Lucius.

-James Newton Howard delivers another absolutely brilliant score for a Shyamalan film in The Village.
-It was nominated for an Academy Award and is one of the best parts of the film.
+No review would be complete without acknowledging James Newton Howard who delivers another absolutely brilliant score in The Village.
+The score was deservedly nominated for an Academy Award.